Hiking Holidays in Andalucia, Spain

 Hike-Spain was created to combine the skills and knowledge gained from living in and running/walking the trails of Andalucia and other parts of the World when we decided to select aspects of our current businesses TrailRunSpain and Spanish Harlem to offer the best hiking holiday experience possible.

-Before moving to Spain in 2000 we had both been active walkers in the UK and South Africa (details under Profiles) as well as in other countries either hiking the trails or racing in events so although we can offer families a great variety of activities, to include walks, canoeing and city visits it is the longer distance hikers and fastpackers who we can really help.
+Before moving to Spain I had been active in U.K. and South Africa (details under Profiles) as well as in other countries hiking the trails and cycling in events, we would like to offer families a great variety of activities, to include walks, canoeing and city visits.

 Find out about our hiking weeks in Andalucia, itineries and routes, which can be planned specifically for your needs.
 More >>